LiorKogan/V1/README.md

     - The model defines a set of _basic data types_ (e.g., _string_, _integer_, _float_).
     - A _multivalue_ is a set, a bag, or a list of values.
 All values are of the same basic data type (e.g., each value is a _string_), the same multivalue type (e.g., each value is a set(_string_)), or the same composite type (e.g., each value is a {_first_: _string_, _last_: _string_} composite).
     - A _multivalue type_ is defined by the collection type (set, bag, or list) and the data type of its elements.
+The definition must be nonrecursive.
     - A _map_ is a set of (name, value) pairs in which the names are pairwise distinct strings or integers identifying the subfeatures names, and the values are the respective subfeature values.
     - A _map type_ is defined by a set of (name, data type) pairs.
 The definition must be nonrecursive.
 A _composite_ is a map in which each value is of a basic data type, a multivalue type, or a composite type.